×

 2024 Annual Report

 At the School of Continuing and Professional Studies (SCPS), our commitment to advancing adult education, fostering professional development, and empowering individuals within diverse communities is unwavering.
 Since our inception, we have embarked on a journey marked by innovation, dedication, and a steadfast pursuit of excellence.
-As we unveil our inaugural progress report, we invite you to delve into our achievements, initiatives, and transformative endeavors that signify our ongoing dedication to providing unparalleled educational experiences.
+As we unveil our inaugural progress report, we invite you to read about our achievements, initiatives, and transformative endeavors that signify our ongoing dedication to providing unparalleled educational experiences.
 Join us as we showcase the remarkable strides made in shaping the future of lifelong learning at Loyola University Chicago.

 Welcome to Our Community